 Like many other diseases, when it comes to colorectal cancer prevention, early detection is the key.
-At least six out of every 10 deaths from colorectal cancer could be prevented if everyone over the age of 50 was screened regular.
+At least six out of every 10 deaths from colorectal cancer could be prevented if everyone over the age of 50 was screened regularly.

 "It's a very simply concept – one can have precancerous polyps in the colon for years, with no symptoms, before invasive cancer develops.
 Colorectal cancer screening can find these precancerous polyps so they can be removed before they turn into cancer, thus preventing colorectal cancer," explains Christy L. Dibble, DO, director of the Center for Women's Gastrointestinal Diseases at Women & Infants Hospital.